multiplayer-app/multiplayer-session-recorder-python/README.md

 Use the following code below to initialize and run the session recorder.

+Example for Session Recorder initialization relies on [otel.py](./examples/cli/src/otel.py) file.
+Copy that file and put next to quick start code.

 ```python
 # IMPORTANT: set up OpenTelemetry
 # for an example see ./examples/cli/src/otel.py